evait-security/weeman/README.md

 # Weeman - http server for phishing

+This is a copy of the original https://github.com/Hypsurus/weeman repository because the complete account was removed.
+All credits goes to Hypsurus and the constributers of this project.

-HTTP server for phishing in python. version 1.7.1 was the last version for weeman.
+HTTP server for phishing in python.
+Version 1.7.1 is the last and latest version for weeman.

 # Requirements